arielroque/http_cats_mobile/README.md

 You can see more about Flutter clean Architecture: [ResoCoder](https://github.com/ResoCoder/flutter-tdd-clean-architecture-course) and [Flutterando](https://github.com/Flutterando/Clean-Dart)

+You can see more about GetX: [GetX - Flutter package](https://pub.dev/packages/get)

 ## :pushpin: Goals
 > - Facilitate rapid development of mobile solutions in Flutter
 > - Standardize the development of your applications following the Clean Architecture Standard